 Download, sign, and submit the LOI (PDF).
 The LOI demonstrates an interest to receive cooperative pricing.
 There is no obligation to accept any offer.

-For meters in deregulated areas, download, sign and submit the ERCOT form LOA Request for Historical Electricity Usage.
+For meters in deregulated areas, download, sign and submit the LOA Request for Historical Electricity Usage (PDF).
 Complete and email the LOA to Texas Energy Aggregation.
 For meters in regulated areas, please submit 12 consecutive monthly bills.

 Behind-the-meter, on-site solar energy reduces escalating demand and delivery costs and can reduce energy costs, while also providing clean and resilient power to facilities.
-Each kWh generated on site is accompanied by zero delivery charges, and further reduces delivery costs by shaving your peak load.
+Each kWh generated on site is accompanied by zero hub-to-zone (“nodal”) charges, and reduces transmission costs by shaving your peak load.
 Solar arrays may be ground-mounted, rooftop or used as carport shade.
 On-site systems are both a visible commitment to saving energy costs for public institutions and a teaching tool for the classroom.
-Alternatively, Texas Energy Aggregation can work directly with a client’s local cooperative or municipal electricity company for added value and simplicity.
+Texas Energy Aggregation can work directly with a client’s electricity provider, local cooperative or municipal electricity company for added value and simplicity.

 Demand response service provides revenue and cost savings through voluntary load shedding or dispatching backup generation during rare moments of over-demand on the grid.
 Demand response can also fund the majority cost of new backup generation for added on-site energy resiliency.
 Especially when combined with variable-price contracts, demand response delivers added value by reducing on-site electricity consumption during times of the day and year when the demand charges are at their highest rates.